L0Lock/AudioNotifier/README.md

 ![feature](Prez/feature.jpg)

 - Gives Blender audio notifications for success, cancel and warning events.
-Shipped with default sound files under [Creative Commons 0](http://creativecommons.org/publicdomain/zero/1.0/ "Go to the full license text") license.
+Shipped with default [sound files](https://freesound.org/s/762132/) under [Creative Commons 0](http://creativecommons.org/publicdomain/zero/1.0/ "Go to the full license text") license.
+Credits to [IENBA](https://freesound.org/people/IENBA/).
 - Out of the box notifies of the success or cancellation of renders and baking processes.
 - Provides a unified operator reusable for other addons developers to send audio notifications.